Skip to content

 - A new model would not end physician supervision of CRNAs in Michigan.
 Instead, it would allow hospitals to choose whether or not to require supervision based on their own staffing, patient and resource circumstances and needs.

-- A new model will end an outdate and meaningless professional practice mandate that drives costs higher and limits access to anesthesia services in underserved rural and urban Michigan communities.
+- A new model will end a meaningless government mandate that drives costs higher and limits access to safe anesthesia services in underserved rural and urban Michigan communities.

-Based on experiences in other states, there is evidence this bill will contain, and even lower, health care costs related to anesthesia and surgeries.
+Based on experiences in other states, there is evidence House Bill 4359 will contain, and even lower, health care costs related to anesthesia and surgeries.

 - A June 2010 Lewin Group study published in The Journal of Nursing Economics found that anesthesia delivery models in which CRNAs administer anesthesia without supervision cost about 25 percent less than the second lowest-cost model.